xformerfhs/homophone/README.md

 homophone encrypt -in message.txt
 ```

-This prints the following output:
+This generates the following output:

 ```
 Source file: 'message.txt'